leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 * Moving onto the next TCP stream, we see that there is another set of dialogue that took place.
 I suppose that if Robert still had `Jack-Be-Little` pumpkin seeds in stock, we would have got the seed ID for it as well:
 ![](/screenshots/pumpkinraising/wiresharkTCPStream1.jpg)
 * And that was it - only 2 TCP streams within those packets captured.
+* Thinking back, it was mentioned that jack was unaware that people can secretly spy online conversations - turns out that it was referring to the Wireshark capture packets that we saw!
 * To-be-continued...

 # Concluding Remarks